devopsdays/devopsdays-web/content/events/2017-seattle/program.md

       </div>
       <div class = "col-md-6 box">
         <strong>Ignites</strong>
+        <a href="/events/2017-seattle/program/david-blank-edelman/">David Blank-Edelman - SRE: What’s the Big Idea?</a>
+        <a href="/events/2017-seattle/program/greg-elin/">Greg Elin - How to Automate Compliance if You Aren't Chuck Norris</a>
+        <a href="/events/2017-seattle/program/dawn-parzych/">Dawn Parzych - The more I learned about DevOps the more I realized how these principles could be applied outside of work</a>
+        <a href="/events/2017-seattle/program/glenn-sarti/">Glenn Sarti - Sharing : What's in it for me!?</a>
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->